What if I need my handicap outside of the U.S.?

 If you are playing outside the U.S. and need proof of your handicap here is a solution: 1.
 Copy and paste your handicap index from gam.org into a Microsoft Word document.
 2. Print the document and cut off the unnecessary paper.
 3. Attach the paper to your GAM Golf Card.

 How can I post my winter scores from out of state?

-You cam post your out-of-state scores the same way that you post Michigan scores.
-If your club allows Internet posting, you can post your winter scores at any time throughout the year.
+You can post your out-of-state scores the same way that you post Michigan scores that are not from your home club.
+Set the AWAY tab search for the state where you played and look up the course from which you need to record your score.
+If your GAM club allows Internet posting, you can post your winter scores at any time throughout the year.